timmers-io/tsb-poc-os4/use-cases/svcauth-httpbin/README.md

 ![Service AuthZ](images/svcauth.png "Service AuthZ")

-Change into the directory of this project, then set these enviroment variables.
+Change into the directory of this use case, then set these enviroment variables.

 Set your kubernetes context to the desired cluster.
+If this is an OpenShift cluster, use the oc commands where required.

 ## First install the httpbin application